 SAN FRANCISCO, Feb.
-25 .- Today has developed nothing new regarding the wreck of the steamer Rio de Janeiro.
-The beaches are being patrolled constantly and the surface of the bay is being carefully lton, convicted of manslaughter in the first scanned for bodies of victims of the disas degree, was brought into court after regu- ter or for flotsam of a valuable nature, but lar hours, at 5:30 this afternoon.
-It was so far the efforts of the watchers have toped in this way to escape curious crowds. not been greatly rewarded.
-It is the Judge Brooks sentenced the prisoner to general opinion that few, if any, bodies seven years at hard labor in the state peni- from the wreck will be recovered before as agreed when the big strike of last Oc- each.
+25.-Today has developed nothing new regarding the wreck of the steamer Rio de Janeiro.
+The beaches are being patrolled constantly and the surface of the bay is being carefully ilton, convicted of manslaughter in the first scanned for bodies of victims of the disas degree, was brought into court after regu- ter or for flotsam of a valuable nature, but lar hours, at 5:30 this afternoon.
+It was so far the efforts of the watchers have At Antwerp-Arrived-Kensington, from New York, via Southampton At Sydney, N. S. W.-Sailed-Miowera, from Brisbane, Honolulu and Vancouver.

+In this way to escape curious crowds.
+In the been greatly rewarded.
+It is the general opinion that few, if any, bodies from the wreck will be recovered before tentiary at Stillwater. hoped in this way to escape curious crowds. not been greatly rewarded.
+It is

 Shaft No. 1 at Diamondville Reported to Be in Flames.

-ARE IN DANGER Message is Received at Boise by Superintendent Calvin of the Oregon Short Line Railway.
+DANGER ARE Message is Received at Boise by Superintendent Calvin of the

+Oregon Short Line